 In December 2010, she landed her “dream job” of working for Douglas County.
 “I’ve lived my entire life in Lawrence, except for one year during college.
-I love this community," Sarah said, adding she practically grew up across the street from the County Courthouse in the Watkins Museum of History, where her father, Steven Jansen, was the longtime director.
+I love this community," Sarah said, adding she practically grew up across the street from the Douglas County Courthouse in the Watkins Museum of History, where her father, Steven Jansen, was the longtime director.
 Sarah was hired as the assistant county administrator, and her responsibilities included: overseeing human resources, risk management, worker’s compensation, personnel budgeting and capital planning.

 In December 2018, Craig Weinaug retired as county administrator after 26 years in the position.
 Sarah agreed to serve as the interim county administrator and take on additional responsibilities.
 She now works closely with Douglas County Commissioners as well as elected officials and department leaders.
 She oversees Douglas County’s $92 million annual budget and about 400 employees.
 “Douglas County is growing and we have to continue to evolve and grow with it,” Sarah said.
 Among her goals:

 “I love serving this community and this organization.
 It is always something different,” she said.